Frequently Asked Questions

 What are my rights within the Student Conduct System?

-• Receive a copy of the incident report within one (1) business day of the written request for a copy.
+• Receive a copy of an appropriately redacted incident report within one (1) business day of the written request for a copy.
+(Names of other individuals involved are redacted to adhere to applicable law).
+Be notified of the date, time, and place of the charged student’s administrative meeting;

-• Receive notice of the fact that the charged student’s failure to schedule an administrative hearing by the due date or appear for an administrative hearing may result in the administrative hearing being conducted in the absence of the charged student
+• Receive notice of the fact that the charged student’s failure to schedule an administrative meeting by the due date or appear for an administrative meeting may result in the administrative meeting being conducted in the absence of the charged student;

-• Provide the names of up to four (4) witnesses with direct knowledge of the incident at least one (1) business day prior to the administrative hearing.
-The hearing officer will decide, in his/her sole discretion, whether to seek to obtain information from witnesses
+• Provide the names of a maximum of four (4) witnesses with knowledge of the incident at least one (1) business day prior to the administrative meeting.
+The administrator will decide, whether to seek to obtain information from witnesses;

-• Decline to answer any questions or make any statements during an administrative hearing.
-The outcome of the administrative hearing will be based on the information or lack thereof presented at the administrative hearing and information gathered through an investigation (if applicable)
+• Decline to answer any questions or make any statements during an administrative meeting.
+The outcome of the administrative meeting will be based on the information or lack thereof presented at the administrative meeting and information gathered through an investigation (if applicable);

-• Be informed in writing of the decision and sanction, if any
+• Be informed in writing of the decision and sanction, if any; and

-• Request in writing an appeal of the decision resulting from an administrative hearing no later than two (2) business days after the date of the determination letter
+• Request in writing an appeal of the decision resulting from an administrative meeting no later than two (2) business days after the date of the determination letter.

-How can I find out the details of a complaint?
+How can I find out the details of a report/referral?

-A student must contact the hearing officer whose name appears on the Notice to Appear for an Administrative Hearing to make arrangements to obtain the written complaint in the Residence Life & Housing Office or Student Affairs Office in the presence of a staff member during normal business hours.
-All names (other than the student requesting the report) will be blocked out to protect the privacy and confidentiality of other individuals.
+A student must contact the administrator whose name appears on the Notice to Appear for an Administrative Meeting to make arrangements to obtain the written report.
+All names (other than the student requesting the report) will be redacted to protect the privacy and confidentiality of other individuals.

 What if I was not aware of the particular policy for which I am being charged?